Self-Regulation vs External Policing in Clothing-Optional Areas

 Executive Summary

-Clothing-optional environments are often assumed to require intensive external policing due to perceived behavioural risk.
-However, international observations indicate that these environments frequently demonstrate strong internal behavioural regulation when supported by clear norms and minimal structural guidance.
+However, international observations across multiple jurisdictions indicate that these environments frequently demonstrate strong internal behavioural regulation when supported by clearly understood norms and minimal structural guidance.
+In many cases, behaviour within these environments is more stable than in comparable conventional public spaces.

 The analysis identifies that: